Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

-Brown or black spots on the back of the leaves of a Watermelon Peperomia usually means that it is getting direct sunlight.
+Black spots on the back of the leaves of a Watermelon Peperomia usually mean that it is getting direct sunlight.
 Find another location that won’t allow the plant to be in direct sunlight.

 Watermelon Peperomias don’t have serious pest problems.

 If the plant becomes weak this can make it susceptible to insects like spider mites or mealybugs.